sainath-murugan/social_webproject-python_flask/README.md

  ![alt text](https://github.com/sainath-murugan/social_webproject-python_flask/blob/main/plato/password%20Reset_page.JPG)

  # Backend Works
  Backend is always a technical field to concentrate while develop a website.
-In plato i have increased some features in backend proccessing to manage the website easily for the administrator
+In plato i have increased some features in backend processing to manage the website easily for the administrator

  ```python